xiangsuqi/au-syssec-f25-exercises/10_microarch_security/readme.md

 2. Once the CPU is trained, evict a variable from memory to start a transient window
 3. Perform an invalid memory access within the transient window to force the CPU to speculatively read the value

-**Your task**: Compile the code and run it to observe when line 58 is executed or not.
+**Your task**: Compile the code and run it to observe when the read inside `victim` is executed or not.
-Please also comment line 55 and execute again, and think about what you observe.
+Please also comment line 30 and execute again, and think about what you observe.
 After you are done with this experiment, uncomment it, so the subsequent tasks are not affected.

 ## Exercise 4: The Spectre Attack